 Can I arrange land excursions during the charter?

-For our private yacht charters we can include land excursions in your itinerary which can include with or without tour guide.
-On our cabin cruises passengers can join our regular excursions included in the pre-planned itinerary.
+For our private yacht charters, we can include land excursions in your itinerary which can include with or without a tour guide.
+On our cabin cruises, passengers can join our regular excursions included in the pre-planned itinerary.

 Can you arrange transfers to and from the yacht?